Md-Solaiman-Ovi/raintor-task/README.md

 ## ⚠️ Limitations / Tradeoffs

--⚠️ Partially Completed: Only the Navebar, Hero and WhyChooseME are implemented based on the Figma screenshot.
+-⚠️ Partially Completed: Only the Navebar, Hero and WhyChooseME are implemented based on the Figma design.
 - ⏱ Time Constraint: Couldn’t complete the entire design due to limited time.
 Further sections like AboutMe, WorkProcess, Footer, etc., are pending.